What is Trail Etiquette?

 - Approach pedestrians slowly, pull over and turn off your engine

 - When passing someone, follow at a safe distance until you reach a safe place to pass; pass slowly

 - Minimize noise with proper care and operation of your vehicle

-- Do not ride on areas that are either wet, have loose soil, steep slopes, meadows or swamps
+- Do not ride on meadows, swamps, or areas that are wet, have loose soil, or steep slopes

 - When camping, ride directly to and from your campsite or turn off your vehicle and push it